Meet the Team

 Caitlin Olivier

-Meet Caitlin Olivier 2nd Year Psychology Student Support Worker Child - Focused and Compassionate Caitlin Olivier is a dedicated and passionate second-year psychology student with a strong drive to make a positive impact in the lives of others.
+Meet Caitlin 3rd Year Psychology Student Support Worker Child - Focused and Compassionate Caitlin Olivier is a dedicated and passionate second-year psychology student with a strong drive to make a positive impact in the lives of others.
 With two years of hands-on experience in disability and community support work, Caitlin has developed a deep understanding of person-centred care, especially when working with children.
 Known for her kindness, motivation, and natural ability to connect with young people, Caitlin creates safe and engaging environments that promote growth, learning, and emotional well-being.
 Her academic background in psychology enhances her practical support work, allowing her to bring insight, empathy, and evidence-informed approaches to every interaction.
 Whether supporting daily living, encouraging social participation, or providing emotional support, Caitlin approaches every role with warmth, reliability, and genuine care.

 Support Worker